DirtBagXon/model3emu-code-sinden/README.md

 Two player mouse input in Windows is currently unchanged _(supported in the official release)_ via
 the Windows Raw Input system.
 A Windows package is provided for Sinden border support.

+Better support for MAME style multi ROM sets has also been added.

 This repo will attempt to track the official git repo commits.

 Additional arguments:

-    -sinden=<n>       Sinden border configuration for gun games:
+    -game=<name>      Specific game to start in multi-romset -sinden=<n>       Sinden border configuration for gun games:
                       0=none [Default], 1=standard, 2=wide
     -nomousecursor    Disable desktop mouse cursor in SDL Windowed mode